bombrun/GaiaLab/README.md

 and software implementation, L.Lindegren et al.

 The codestyle tries to follow PEP8 guidelines, for example using linter 2.2 codestyle package. (see https://atom.io/packages/linter as of 20.09.2018)

+The documentation can be created setting up the **doc** folder.
+See http://www.sphinx-doc.org/en/master/usage/extensions/viewcode.html for setting up the :source: link!